JWZhao-uestc/MExD/README.md

 ```

 # Acknolwledge
-We thank the contribution of TransMIL, IBMIL, [CLAM](https://github.com/mahmoodlab/CLAM "CLAM") to the WSI-C community.
+We thank the contribution of TransMIL, IBMIL, [CLAM](https://github.com/mahmoodlab/CLAM "CLAM") and [TransPath](https://github.com/Xiyue-Wang/TransPath "TransPath") to the WSI-C community.

 # Reference
 ```javascript